Contributing to omegaUp

 1. Push Your Changes

-git push -u upstream feature-name
+git push -u origin feature-name

 2. Open Pull Request on GitHub